labgrid-project/labgrid/doc/configuration.rst

 HttpDigitalOutputDriver
 ~~~~~~~~~~~~~~~~~~~~~~~
-A :any:`HttpDigitalOutputDriver` binds to a `HttpDigitalOutput`_ to set and get
+A :any:`HttpDigitalOutputDriver` binds to an `HttpDigitalOutput`_ to set and
-a digital output state via HTTP.
+get a digital output state via HTTP.

 Binds to:
   http: